Geology for Rock Climbers

 Nonetheless, the reality is that geology does require an enormous amount of reading, mathematics, physics, chemistry, engineering, and even biological background (paleontology).
 Years of studying, research, training, fieldwork, and examination are only part of a professional geology career.
 In fact, a wise professor of geology at the California State Polytechnic University in Pomona once summed it up nicely: “geology differs from most other disciplines of science and engineering, in that geologists study a little about a lot, whereas others study a lot about a little.”
 Of course, this does not discredit other fields of study at all.
 But rather explains the general nature of studying geology, for rock climbers.

-The point here is, there is a recognizable union of interests between geologists and rock climbers.
+The point here is, that there is a recognizable union of interests between geologists and rock climbers.
 And both groups can benefit greatly by sharing basic knowledge and experiences with each other.
 Thus, the purpose of this article is to share some basic information on geology for rock climbers.

 Starting with the Geologic Time Scale

 Geology for Rock Climbers 101: Rock climbers aspiring to understand geology, should begin with the geologic time scale.
 It’s not likely one will need to memorize (or even use) the time scale for rock climbing.
 However, this system is one of the foundational elements of earth science and can bring context to geology for rock climbers.
 Scientists use it to correlate earth events with geologic formations, and specific time frames of the planet’s history.
 These geologic time frames are called eons, and are broken down into eras, periods, epochs, and ages.
 In fact, a new geologic age has been added to the timescale for the current time frame, and it is called the Meghalayan Age.
 Furthermore, the geologic time scale has a chronological structure, beginning approximately 4.6 billion years ago.

 As of now, scientists believe the earth is roughly 4.6 billion years old.
 The lower Precambrian represents the beginning of the earth.
 This time scale system is overseen by the Geologic Society of America.
 Alternatively, the International Commission on Stratigraphy publishes a similar geologic time scale.